 Highlights of Myanmar

 As some of you may know, I recently spent about 2.5 weeks in Myanmar.
 Myanmar is a beautiful, interesting and awe-inspiring country.
-I thought very carefully about what to put in this highlights of Myanmar post because every place I went to really was a highlight!
+I thought very carefully about what to put in the highlights of Myanmar post because every place I went to really was a highlight!

 A Little History: